Philipmo59/Philipmo59/README.md

 <p>I'm a Data Analyst who tries to uncover the message that data is trying to teach us and a BI Analyst who loves to share what I discover through thoughtful Visualizations from Tableau.</p>

 <p>Some of you may think: What is the difference?
-Why not just displaywhat panda and matplotlib presents?
-Well because ITS NOT PRETTY!</p>
+Why not just display what panda and matplotlib presents?
+Well because ITS NOT PRETTY!
+You have to love all the colors and graphs that Tableau can present to you</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">